 On Mahé, the largest island, the capital, Victoria, fizzes with an intoxicating culture that combines Indian and African influences in its Creole cuisine, music, and art, while its southwest beaches, Anse Royale and Anse Capuchin, are dotted with the elegant granite boulders that define the Seychelles’ image.
 Most iconic are those at Anse Source d’Argent on La Digue, another major island, along with sublime Praslin, the second largest.
 Here, in the Vallée de Mai Nature Reserve, grows the coco de mer, the earth’s largest seed, just one natural wonder among many in a fantastical land where giant tortoises, rare birds, and tropical fish are common sights.

-When is the best time to stay in a vacation rental in Seychelles?
+The best time to stay in a holiday rental in Seychelles

 The Seychelles are blessed with warm weather year round, but it’s the winds that might govern when you come.
 Northwesterly trade winds blow from October to March and the stronger southeasterly trade winds from May to September, meaning the calmer months of April and October can be the most pleasant times to stay in one of the local villas.
 These are also great months for diving, when the visibility is at its best.
 Wildlife lovers should visit between October and April to see hawksbill turtles nesting on the beaches, and witness breeding season for many birds in April.